tomheston/fragility-metrics/FRAGILITY_METRICS.md

    * Ordinal: OFQ (Wilcoxon-Mann-Whitney / proportional odds)
    * Survival: SFQ (Cox regression hazard ratios)
    * Correlation: ZFQ (Fisher-z distance from the α=0.05 boundary; aka Zerko Fragility Quotient)
+   * For each design, a native fragility quotient q_m (e.g., MFQ, GFQ, CFQ) is computed, then mapped to the universal fragility index fr via percentile normalization of its reference distribution.
+The p–fr–nb triplet always uses fr as the fragility coordinate.

 2. **ROBUSTNESS** (NBF-based): How far from neutrality?